racashawn/tokero/README.md

 This repository contains automated tests for the Tokero application using Playwright as part of an interview technical assessment.

+> **Technology Choice**: I chose TypeScript due to my experience with the language, but as I've researched, there are many similarities between TypeScript and .NET, so an eventual switch would not be super impactful.
+Both are strongly-typed languages with similar syntax for many operations, making the transition relatively smooth if needed.

 ## Testing Overview

 This test automation framework demo focuses on **top layer areas** of the Tokero platform to ensure quality and reliability: